Updated: Aug 15

 The Hovenring's lowest rating comes on cost-benefit.
 Compared with driving a car through this intersection, riding a bike is not as fast.
 It helps that people riding bikes do not have to stop at a traffic light, but the highway-like conditions in the area decrease the bicycle's value in relation to motorized modes of transportation.

 In summary, the Hovenring is both a functional and symbolic piece of infrastructure.
 It is pleasant and simple to use, and it elevates the social status of people riding bikes- a critical part of normalizing everyday biking.
 Despite being located in an auto-oriented area, it fulfills usability principles within the context of the site.
-Most importantly, it does this for everyone: a 5 year old child learning to ride a bike, a middle-aged couple, and an 85 year old grandmother that hasn't ridden a bike in years alike could enjoy it.
+Most importantly, it does this for everyone: a 5 year old child learning to ride a bike, a middle-aged couple, and an 85 year old grandparent that hasn't ridden a bike in years alike could all enjoy it.

 Up next, we will examine a "disco tunnel" that turns the atmosphere of an underpass into a party.